Rozzi Crane

-Rosalind Elizabeth "Rozzi" Crane (born May 2, 1991) is an American singer-songwriter from San Francisco.
-At 19 years old, Crane was discovered by Maroon 5 lead singer Adam Levine.
-She toured with Maroon 5 before eventually signing with another record label.
-She released her first album, Bad Together, in 2018.
+Rosalind Elizabeth Crane (born May 2, 1991), known professionally as Rozzi, is an American singer-songwriter from San Francisco.
+Rozzi was initially discovered by Maroon 5 lead singer Adam Levine, which led to her touring with the band alongside acts such as Kelly Clarkson and Gavin DeGraw.
+Since, she has performed and collaborated with artists such as Billie Eilish, Kendrick Lamar, PJ Morton, Nile Rodgers, and Sheryl Crow.
+She released her first album, Bad Together, in 2018, followed by Berry (Deluxe) in 2022 and Fig Tree in 2026.

 Life and career

 Crane attended Marin Academy High School, where she participated in their musical program.

 In 2009, Crane attended the Thornton School of Music at the University of Southern California as a member of the inaugural class of the Popular Music program.
 During her first year, Crane's original compositions were licensed for the first time when four of her songs were featured in the Lifetime television film Sins of the Mother.
 During her sophomore and junior years, Crane was a background vocalist for Don Henley and Sergio Mendes.

 In 2012, she became the first artist signed to Adam Levine's record label, 222 Records, where she launched three EPs, Rozzi Crane in 2013, Space and Time in 2015, respectively.
-Crane met bassist and primary collaborator Sam Wilkes in 2009 and he remains the bassist and musical director of Crane's band as of 2014.

 Crane was featured on the Maroon 5 song "Come Away to the Water", which was part of The Hunger Games soundtrack.
 In 2013, Crane toured with the band for their Overexposed Tour.
 In 2014, Crane toured as an opening for Gavin DeGraw and Parachute, and in 2015 she opened for Maroon 5 during their Maroon V Tour in United States and Canada.
 Also in 2015, she opened for Owl City's On the Verge Tour for his album Mobile Orchestra.

 In April 2015, Elvis Duran picked Crane as his Artist of the Month and she performed her single "Psycho" live on NBC's Today show hosted by Kathie Lee Gifford and Hoda Kotb.

 As of 2018, Crane is signed to Small Giant Records/Columbia Records.
 In 2018, she released her first full-length album, Bad Together.
 Crane's first single "Never Over You" was released on February 9, 2018.
 Crane released a video of the recording at Capitol Records.
 She also performed the single on Jimmy Kimmel Live.